 I’m having a hard time dealing with the fact that summer vacation is almost over.
-We can count the number of days left before school starts on one hand, now, since my little guy goes back to school on Tuesday.
+We can count the number of days left before school starts on one hand, now, since my kids go back to school on Tuesday.
 Yikes!
 I’ve spent the last few days getting ready for the coming week by shopping for school supplies and a few new clothes.

 1. Patch up Old Jeans

 Jeans are one of the things that sometimes we put holes in before we grow out of them around here, so I got excited about this cool patched pair from Make It and Love It.

 2. Add a Ruffle (or Two)

 Speaking of jeans, at times the opposite is true: they get too short before we wear them out.
 Just Give Me a Needle has an adorable solution for that wardrobe dilemma with these ruffle cuffed jeans.

 3. Cut It Off